Showing posts with label life. Show all posts

 Water Quality=Quality of Life

-To evaluate a pond’s ability to support life, we might measure characteristics like the following: dissolved oxygen(DO)-because fish and most other aquatic animals breathe DO: PH-if pHis too far from neutral, either acidic or basic, organisms may be unable to survive; water temperature-warmer water holds less oxygen, so animals might avoid areas of high temperature.
-In this pond, at certain times, we might also check salinity (the salt concentration).
+To evaluate a pond's ability to support life, we might measure characteristics like the following: dissolved oxygen(DO)-because fish and most other aquatic animals breathe DO: PH-if pHis too far from neutral, either acidic or basic, organisms may be unable to survive; water temperature-warmer water holds less oxygen, so animals might avoid areas of high temperature.
+In this pond, we might also check salinity (the salt concentration) at certain times.

 Freshwater has a salinity of 0 ppt (parts salt per thousand parts water).
 When Dauphin Island is hit by a hurricane, saltwater may wash over parts of the island and enter the pond or the groundwater.
-This can affect the island’s human population, who use groundwater in their homes, and also the animals that live in the pond.
+This can affect the island's human population, which uses groundwater in their homes, and the animals that live in the pond.

 These are just a few examples of water qualities that might affect those using the water.